 Thomas Hanna, the inventor of Somatics, identified three main stress reflexes.
 These are natural survival reflexes, common to all living things, or "somas" (see below).
 They are instinctive movement patterns, governed by the brainstem, the unconscious part of the brain.
 They are there to protect you and are innate responses to environmental stress

-- your body has three main stress reflexes.
-These are your natural survival reflexes and are designed to protect you.
-However, if they are constantly triggered and never released they cause chronic muscular tension and pain.
+Over time, if these reflexes are constantly triggered and never fully released (due to SMA), they become habitual and cause chronic muscular tension and pain.
 All three reflexes can happen suddenly or build up over time.
 Usually people have a mixture of all three but one will be more dominant than the others The reflexes are:

 Private Clinical Somatic Education Sessions

 These are one-to-one, hands on sessions that help you find and undo your own patterns of habitual movement.
 At least 4 sessions are recommended to give time to explore the three stress reflexes identified by Thomas Hanna - the red light, green light and trauma reflexes and to make sure you have all the information you need to practise independently and change your ingrained habits.
 Hands-on feedback or "assisted pandiculations" help you feel more clearly which muscles to contract and which to turn off, and how to improve your control over them as you gently release the contraction.